 If there's one thing we never have enough of, it's time.
 This is why takeaway meals are often the order of the day, and delicious desserts like pears poached in red wine are reserved for very special occasions.

 Thankfully, there's now a quicker, healthier option, even for mid-week meals.
 Pressure cookers are like the time machines of the kitchen, speeding up meal prep by cooking food fast, under… well, pressure.

 We no longer test pressure cookers, but our multi-cooker reviews will help you find the models that perform well on both pressure and slow cooking settings.

 Only a small amount of water is needed to fill the pressure cooker with steam, so the health benefit is that the food retains vitamins and minerals that would otherwise be dissolved in the water.
 And the financial benefit is that pressure cookers work well with relatively inexpensive cuts of meat, such as stewing beef, shank or blade – they soften right up.

-A pressure cooker is simply a pot with a lockable lid, meaning heat and pressure build up in the pot, creating higher temperatures than you would get from an oven or slow-cooker.
-While the pressure cookers we've tested in the past have been safe, last year Aldi sold a faulty pressure cooker which exploded, causing at least six people to sustain second- and third-degree burns.
+Many people ask, what if it explodes?
+A pressure cooker is simply a pot with a lockable lid.
+This means heat and pressure can build up in the pot, creating higher temperatures than you would get from an oven or slow-cooker.
+While the pressure cookers we've tested in the past have been safe, in 2017 Aldi sold a faulty pressure cooker which exploded, causing at least six people to sustain second- and third-degree burns.
 Models with more than one locking mechanism, such as a locking lid, are safer than one that simply twists onto the top of the cooker, so make sure you inspect the locking mechanism in-store before purchasing.

 - Less energy used than ordinary saucepans.